gititinyoursoul/supercoapp-data-analysis-public/README.md

 ### Findings
 Three main segments:
 - Core Members (R[4]F[3:4]): Members who have been part of the coop for a while (hence the high frequency score) and make the coop function through their recurring engagement.
-- New Members (R[4]F[1:2]): Members who joined recently and might become core members in the future or stop beeing active members.
+- New Members (R[4]F[1:2]): Members who joined recently and might become core members in the future or stop being active members.
-- Lost Members (R[1:3]F[1:3]): Members who most likely stoped beeing an active members.
+- Lost Members (R[1:3]F[1:3]): Members who most likely stopped being an active members.

 # JSON File Structure